 All people will be welcome in worship, vaccinated or not.

 Safety Protocols for In-Person Worship Service at Willow Glen UMC

-- Seats for the in-person service may be reserved in advance using our online reservation system as we are limited on group size by Santa Clara County Public Health and mandated to keep a list of all who attended.
+- Seats for the in-person service may be reserved in advance using our online reservation system as we are mandated to keep a list of all who attended.
 You will need to reserve one seat per person in your household who will be attending.
-You will receive an email from the church office each week with a link to the registration site (worship.wgumc.org).
+You may access the link to the registration site by going to worship.wgumc.org.
 Reservations will stay open until the sanctuary limit has been reached.
 If the service has filled up, you will be given an option to be put on a waitlist, in case anyone cancels their reservation.